capripot/SublimeLinter3/docs/settings.rst

 =================== =========================================================================
 ${sublime}          The full path to the Sublime Text packages directory
 ${project}          The full path to the project’s parent directory, if available.
+${folder}           The full path to the top folder of the current view
 ${directory}        The full path to the parent directory of the current view’s file.
 ${home}             The full path to the current user’s home directory.
 ${env:x}            The environment variable 'x'.